phonedotcom/API-SDK-ruby/docs/TrunksApi.md

 # **delete_account_trunk**
-> DeleteTrunk delete_account_trunk(account_id, trunk_id)
+> DeleteEntry delete_account_trunk(account_id, trunk_id)

-Delete a trunk from account
+Delete a trunk from account.

-This service deletes a trunk from the account.
-For more on the properties of trunks, see Account Trunks.
+Delete a trunk from account.
+See Account Trunks for more info on the properties.

 ### Example
 ```ruby